thanhlt-1007/kotlin_head_first/CHAPTER_01.md

 ## What we'll do in this chapter

 In this chapter, we're going to show you how to build a basic Kotlin application.
 There are a number of step we're going to go through to do this:

+### 1. Create a new Kotlin project.

+We'll start by installing IntelliJ IDEA (Community Edition), a free IDE that supports Kotlin application development.
+We'll then use the IDE to build a new Kotlin project: